Nitishjha7/code-guardian/README.md

-The tests cover the deterministic seams — response parsing, diff generation, routing, the state collector, the guardrails, and the whole webhook surface (HMAC verification, event filtering, file selection) — so they run without an API key, a GitHub token, or a single LLM call.
+The tests cover the deterministic seams — response parsing, diff generation, routing, the state collector, the guardrails, and the whole webhook surface (HMAC verification, event filtering, file selection), and the static-analysis fusion (severity mapping, line extraction, dedup) — so they run without an API key, a GitHub token, or a single LLM call.

 ```bash